ni/grpc-device/README.md

 > opkg install cmake
 ```

+### Clone Repo

-Download the repo and update submodules, this will pull the gRPC components and all dependencies
+Clone the repo and update submodules, this will pull the gRPC components and all dependencies

 ```
 > git clone https://github.com/ni/ni-driver-apis-grpc.git ni-driver-apis-grpc